-You may have heard rumours that you’ll have to change your whole telephone system once the NBN arrives in your area.
+You may have heard rumours that you’ll have to change your whole business telephone system once the NBN arrives in your area.

 We’ve done this before